-On the flow, there is no “SUBSCRIBE“ or “NOTIFY” message that belongs to the CCNR/CCBS flow; it means the service fails to trigger and won't work.
+On the flow, there is no """""SUBSCRIBE """""or """""NOTIFY" """" message that belongs to the CCNR/CCBS flow; it means the service fails to trigger and won't work.
 So, the principal reason that flow failed is that the user has not correctly activated the service, or there is a misconfiguration on MTAS.

 WRONG PIN